dncoyote/interview-guides/Notes/Framework_Libraries_Technologies.md

     public static Singleton getInstance() {
       Singleton result = instance;
         if (result == null) {
-            synchronized (Singleton.class) {
+          //only one thread at a time can enter this critical section synchronized (Singleton.class) {
                 result = instance;
                 if (result == null) {